-We believe that Maxburg is a unique opportunity for young and experienced professionals to take part in developing a leading investment manager (even though we don’t really know what leading means).
+We believe that Maxburg is a unique opportunity for young and experienced professionals to take part in developing a leading investment manager (even though we don’t really know what leading means, but at least we can say we now have done some investments).
 We are very passionate about our still small company, which we don’t see as your typical financial firm.
 We usually dress down and heartily enjoy a cynical laugh with a beer whenever possible.
 Most of us have children and respect that family time is important.
 We try to be open in our communication and want to encourage all team members to speak their minds freely.
 Whilst we appreciate employees being diligent and considerate, we prefer to hear an offbeat thought rather than running the risk of missing out on something.

 We appreciate openness and honesty and thus, whilst we believe a job at Maxburg is a superb opportunity for personal development, learning and fun, there are a couple of risks that you should be aware of before sending over your CV: